lamarrg/education/chatgpt_guided/README.md

-This folder is dedicated to the tasks suggested by ChatGPT.
-They are being numbered primarily to present the order in which they were generated.
+This folder is dedicated to the projects suggested by ChatGPT.
+They are being numbered primarily to present the order in which they were generated, and to keep a semblance of order.
 Numbering could include folders if projects require them.